MHDante/Habitica-SitePass/README.md

 Bug reports are welcome!

 #### Installation
-(this is the old version without the pomodoro, the new version wil be available soon) https://chrome.google.com/webstore/detail/habitica-sitepass/mnnahhonfcegdlpmejgncflpeklaicdi
+(This is the old version (SitePass extension) without the pomodoro, the new version wil be available soon) https://chrome.google.com/webstore/detail/habitica-sitepass/mnnahhonfcegdlpmejgncflpeklaicdi

 #### Usage